tari-labs/tari-university/src/network-analysis/probabilistic-attack/PITCHME.md

 # Probability of a Byzantine Takeover of the Digital Assets Network

+---

 ## Introduction

+The investigation attempts to answer the following question:

+*What is the percentage chance of controlling the majority of nodes in a random sample with varying quantities of the total number of nodes, committee size, bad nodes and BFT threshold?*

+Note:

 This investigation aims to provide answers to questions posed about the workings of the Tari Digital Assets Network (DAN) environment.
 It covers probabilistic attack vector with regard to the total nodes, compromised nodes, committee size and Byzantine Fault-tolerance (BFT) threshold.

-The investigation attempts to answer the following question:
-*What is the percentage chance of controlling the majority of nodes in a random sample with varying quantities of the total number of nodes, committee size, bad nodes and BFT threshold?*
+---

 ## Notation Used